nathhenry3/ANOVA-KruskalWallis-flextable/README.md

 Just for personal reference - some functions to simplify creating flextables for multiple one-way ANOVA and Kruskal Wallis comparisons

 Contains functions demographise() and demographise_anova(), plus examples of creating those tables.

+Will need to be added to a .RProj file to get here::here() calls to work